What is the best sleeping position for back pain?

 Remember, alignment is key; each of the sleeping positions I have gone over all encourage spinal alignment.
 Although the positions encourage spinal alignment, make sure that you focus specifically on aligning our ears, shoulders, and hips.

-What is the best sleeping position for back pain needs not be complicated?
+Best sleeping position for back pain that needs not be complicated?
 Find the one that suits you the most to use for your benefit.

 Share below on what position you sleep in to deal with back pain.